-"Berserking" works similarly to shapeshifting except that the transformation may not be under the full control of the character.
-Usually, the transformation is triggered in some way perhaps by the character becoming injured or angry.
-The effect is usually to increase the character's physical characteristics, often quite dramatically:
+"Berserking" works similarly to shapeshifting except that the transformation might not be under the full control of the character.
+Typically, the transformation is triggered in some way - perhaps by the character becoming injured or angry.
+The effect is to increase the character's physical characteristics, often dramatically.
+For example: